 As mentioned in LI1 total assets and liabilities in the financial statements are the same as those used for regulatory purposes.
 There are small differences between assets rows due to expected credit losses allocation.
-In the financial statements an amount of \$78,239 of expected credit losses was subtracted from the cash items.
+In the financial statements an amount of \$97,127 of expected credit losses was subtracted from the cash items.
 The same amount was subtracted from other assets in the amount reported for regulatory purposes.
-Accrued interest receivable for regulatory purposes was included in other assets and in the financial statements it was added to cash items.
+Accrued interest receivable in the amount of USD 392,320 for regulatory purposes was included in other assets and in the financial statements it was added to cash items.